vtex-apps/organizations-challenge/docs/README.md

  "store.product": {
    "blocks": [
      "flex-layout.row#product-main",
-+     "challenge-block#description",
++     "challenge-permission#description",
      "shelf.relatedProducts#accessories"
    ],
  },
-+ "challenge-block#description": {
++ "challenge-permission#description": {
 +   "blocks": [
-+     "challenge-content#description",
++     "allowed-content#description",
-+     "challenge-fallback#description"
++     "disallowed-content#description"
 +   ]
 + },
-+ "challenge-content#description": {
++ "allowed-content#description": {
 +   "children": [
 +     "product-description"
 +   ]
 + },
-+ "challenge-fallback#description": {
++ "disallowed-content#description": {
 +   "children": [
 +     "rich-text#challenge-description"
 +   ]
 + },
 + "rich-text#challenge-description": {
 +   "props": {
-+     "text": "Please login to see the description",
++     "text": "You are not allowed to view the description",
 +     "blockClass": "challengeDescription"
 +   }
 + }
 ```

-This component will check if the user is logged.
-If the user is logged in, he will see the `Content`, otherwise he will see the `Fallback`.
+This component will check if the user has permission see the `allowed-content`, otherwise he will see the `disallowed-content`.

 ### Styles API